-The consolidated financial statements of the Foundation have been prepared on the accrual basis of accounting and include the Foundation's and The University of Connecticut Research and Development Corporation's (the R&D Corporation) (see Note 4) assets, liabilities, net assets, revenues and expenses.
+The consolidated financial statements of the Foundation have been prepared on the accrual basis of accounting and include the Foundation's and The University of Connecticut Research and Development Corporation's (the R&D Corporation, doing business as UConn Ventures, Inc.) (see Note 4) assets, liabilities, net assets, revenues and expenses.
 All significant inter-organization accounts have been eliminated.

 The consolidated financial statements include certain prior-year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles in the United States of America.
-Accordingly, such information should be read in conjunction with the Foundation's consolidated financial statements for the year ended June 30, 2011, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Foundation's consolidated financial statements for the year ended June 30, 2012, from which the summarized information was derived.